MarufZak/study-logs/linux-command-line/README.md

 1. Debian style - `.deb`, used by Debian, Ubuntu, and others.
 2. Red Hat style - `.rpm`, used by Red Hat Enterprise Linux, Fedora, CentOS, and others.

-Usually package intended for one packaging system is not compatible on another.
+Usually package intended for one packaging system or distribution is not compatible on another.

 Basic unit of package management is package, which includes source program files, its metadata, and some pre/post scripts before/after installation.